 Wildfire Updates & Resources

-As of October 3, 2023, several fires are impacting visitors to the Willamette Valley:
+As of October 16, 2024, the following fires are impacting visitors to the Willamette Valley and the Cascade Range:

 As you make travel plans, learn about visiting wildfire-impacted areas in Oregon; the guide helps visitors stay safe, have fun, and show their support for communities that have experienced wildfires in recent years.